Magic Mirror (Snow White): Snow White: A Tale of Terror

-In Snow White: A Tale of Terror, this version has the mirror a property of Lady Claudia (portrayed by Sigourney Weaver).
-It is a wooden closet with a statue as the door and hands acting as locks.
-It is regarded as a family heritage artifact by her.
-Snow White's nanny tries to see what's inside while cleaning it and immediately suffers a heart attack.
-The mirror displays a beautiful and younger version of Claudia who advises her what to do.
-The mirror also contains her life force and she ages rapidly when Snow White stabs the mirror and then engulfs in flame of the burning room.
+In Snow White: A Tale of Terror, the mirror is owned by Lady Claudia (portrayed by Sigourney Weaver).
+It is a wooden closet with a statue as the door and hands acting as locks, who she regards as a family heritage artifact.
+Snow White's nanny tries to see what is inside while cleaning it and dies after suffering a heart attack.
+The mirror displays a beautiful and younger version of Claudia who advises her on what to do.
+The mirror also contains Claudia's life force, causing her to age rapidly when Snow White stabs the mirror and then sets the room on fire.

 Happily Ever After: Fairy Tales for Every Child

-In the Happily Ever After: Fairy Tales for Every Child rendition of Snow White set to a Native American-theme, the Magic Mirror (voiced by Buffy Sainte-Marie) is a shiny flat rock.
-It told Sly Fox that it was the fairest in the land until White Snow came of age.
-When White Snow was discovered to be alive and the first disguise attempt to do away with White Snow failed, the Magic Mirror used its powers to enable Sly Fox to enter the spirit world so that she can change her shape.
-Sly Fox uses the Magic Mirror's abilities to assume the form of White Snow's nanny Sage Flower to give her a poison apple.
-For the latest time, the Magic Mirror informed Sly Fox that White Snow still lives and Sly Fox is still number two.
-When Sly Fox is later confronted the Chief Brown Bear's tribe and the Seven Mystical Little Men for her treachery, Sly Fox enters the Magic Mirror and turns into a bear only for the Seven Mystical Little Men to throw the Magic Mirror off a cliff trapping Sly Fox in the spirit world.
+In the Happily Ever After: Fairy Tales for Every Child rendition of Snow White, which has a Native American theme, the Magic Mirror (voiced by Buffy Sainte-Marie) is a shiny flat rock.
+It tells Sly Fox that it is the fairest in the land until White Snow came of age.
+When White Snow is discovered to be alive and the first disguise attempt to do away with her fails, the Magic Mirror uses its powers to enable Sly Fox to enter the spirit world so she can change her shape.
+Sly Fox uses the Magic Mirror's abilities to assume the form of White Snow's nanny Sage Flower and give her a poison apple.
+For the last time, the Magic Mirror informs Sly Fox that White Snow is alive and Sly Fox is still second to her.
+Sly Fox is later confronted by the Chief Brown Bear's tribe and the Seven Mystical Little Men for her treachery.
+She enters the Magic Mirror and turns into a bear, only for the Seven Mystical Little Men to throw the Magic Mirror off a cliff, trapping her in the spirit world.

 Shrek

-The Magic Mirror appears in the Shrek franchise voiced by Chris Miller.
+The Magic Mirror appears in the Shrek franchise, voiced by Chris Miller.
 It is depicted as a mirror with a live spirit communicating through it, and with magical displaying abilities.